Find synonyms Find exact match

 Reducing clinical symptoms — Antibiotic therapy is most beneficial for hastening resolution of symptoms if instituted within the first two days of illness [5-9].
 Antibiotic therapy is also beneficial for reducing suppurative complications such as peritonsillar abscess, cervical lymphadenitis, and mastoiditis.
 Additional issues related to antibiotic therapy for reducing clinical symptoms are discussed further below.
 (See 'Timing of therapy' below.)

 Reducing nonsuppurative complications — Antibiotic therapy is primarily helpful for reducing the incidence of acute rheumatic fever as a nonsuppurative complication of GAS pharyngitis.
-The role of antibiotic therapy in decreasing the nonsuppurative complications of glomerulonephritis and PANDAS syndrome is not clear .
+The role of antibiotic therapy in decreasing the nonsuppurative complications of glomerulonephritis and pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS) syndrome is not clear .

 Acute rheumatic fever — Although symptoms of GAS pharyngitis resolve without antibiotic therapy, persistence of the organism in the upper respiratory tract elicits an immune response that can set the stage for subsequent risk of acute rheumatic fever (ARF) if the strain is rheumatogenic and the host is genetically predisposed.
 In some populations, group G and group C streptococci may also play a role in ARF pathogenesis [11,12].
 (See "Epidemiology and pathogenesis of acute rheumatic fever" and "Clinical manifestations and diagnosis of acute rheumatic fever", section on 'Predisposing factors'.)